 - Texas toast - You can't have this recipe without the Texas toast!
 I love to serve this sloppy joe on garlic Texas toast.
 This is one of my favorite recipes with Texas toast!

-How to Make Old Fashioned Sloppy Joes on Texas Toast
+How to Make Texas Toast Sloppy Joes

 If you want low sodium sloppy joes, you have to stay away from the canned mix.
 It's easy to make your own sloppy joes sauce and, personally, I think it tastes much better.
 I love making sloppy joes for a crowd because this recipe is simple to make and is always a hit.